Fuel poverty is the condition by which a household is unable to afford to heat (or cool) their home to an adequate temperature.

 Links with Covid-19

-• Meanwhile, warm homes enable immune systems to better fight off viruses, improve the likelihood of people with viruses only suffering ‘mild’ symptoms and help improve the recovery process.
+- Meanwhile, warm homes enable immune systems to better fight off viruses, improve the likelihood of people with viruses only suffering ‘mild’ symptoms and help improve the recovery process (Sheffield Hallam University).

 Energy efficiency

-• Households living in the least efficient homes will pay around £916 more per year on energy bills (2022 figures, E3G).
+- Households living in the least efficient homes will pay around £916 more per year on energy bills at the height of the energy bills crisis (2022 figures, E3G).
+Two years on and the cost is still £340 a year extra (2024 figures, ECIU)

 Infrastructure